jklasa/slang/SPECIFICATION.md

 ## Instructions
 Slang programs will consist of mostly instructions.
 Instructions, fitting one per line, are defined by a select set of keywords that are all 3 characters in length for uniformity.
 Most take a number of arguments that usually follow a general structure.

 Traditionally, if there is more than one argument for an instruction, the leftmost value will be treated as a left value.
 Left values require the ability to be set.
-Such values include local variables, global variables, dereferences of pointers (pointers that are local, global, or compound variables themselves), labels, and functions.
+Such values include local variables, global variables, dereferences of pointers (pointers that are local, global, or variable expressions themselves), labels, and functions.
 Basically most types except for literals and variable references.
 In the below instruction tables, left values are marked by `lv`.

 Right values can be any variable type and generally have no restrictions.
 These values only require that they can be read, which is true for all variables and literals.
 In the below instruction tables, right values are marked by `rv`.